CanaryProject/canary-client/README.md

 ### License

-canary-client is made available under the MIT License, thus this means that you are free to do whatever you want, commercial, non-commercial, closed or open.
+Canary-client is made available under the MIT License, thus this means that you are free to do whatever you want, commercial, non-commercial, closed or open.